-The Company instituted mitigating controls related to energy billing whereby multiple level reviews are performed prior to revenue recognition.
-Additionally, the Company is in the process of implementing a company-wide system which will put the proper control procedures in place to remediate internal control weaknesses.
-There has been no change to the Company's internal control over financial reporting (as such term is defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act) during the fourth quarter of the fiscal year ended December 31, 2017, that has materially affected, or is reasonably likely to materially affect, the Company's internal control over financial reporting.
+The Company is in the process of implementing a company-wide ERP system which will put the proper control procedures in place to remediate internal control weaknesses.
+As of December 31, 2018, this implementation was in process.
+There has been no change to the Company's internal control over financial reporting (as such term is defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act) during the fourth quarter of the fiscal year ended December 31, 2018, that has materially affected, or is reasonably likely to materially affect, the Company's internal control over financial reporting.